+The fashion preferences of customers (Casual Male specializes in big and tall men's apparel) may vary depending on locale, Hernreich notes.
+Shoppers in all locations can find a broader selection online or in a catalog, he explains.
 A chain that continues to have most of its focus on its stores, however, is discounter Gordmans, which has about 60 units, mainly in the Midwest.
 "We're passionate about comparable store sales growth," says Jeff Gordman, the company's CEO.
 "We're really focused on brick and mortar retailing."

+Gordman also acknowledges that online retailing is, "Easier said than done."
 But, what hasn't changed in the industry is the importance of pleasing customers, LoRe counters.
 "The customer signs your paycheck," she says.
 "That customer is our whole reason for being.
 I work for them," she adds, pointing out that many customers increasingly want the convenience of researching products online, even if they end up making the purchase in the store.